BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 You can either purchase **Gordian Seed Tool** from the Apple store or you can compile from the source <a href="https://github.com/BlockchainCommons/GordianSeedTool-iOS/tags">using the newest release tag</a>.

-For full functionality of the iCloud backup, be sure to turn on the following functionality under "Settings > Apple ID > iCloud" on all devices running **Gordian Seed Tool**:
+For full functionality of the iCloud backup, be sure to turn on the following functionality under "Settings > [Your Name (Apple ID)] > iCloud" on all devices running **Gordian Seed Tool**:

-* Keychain
+* Passwords and Keychain
 * iCloud Drive

 Be _very_ sure that all devices running **Gordian Seed Tool** are fully logged into your Apple account, with full access to iCloud, and switches set as noted above.
 Failure to do so will result in seed entries not being synced to the iCloud (or other devices).